fluxninja/aperture/sdks/aperture-py/README.md

 ### Install SDK

+Run the command below to install the SDK:

 ```bash
 pip install aperture-py
 ```

 ### Create Aperture Client

+The next step is to create an Aperture Client instance, for which, the address of the organization created in Aperture Cloud and API key are needed.
+You can locate both these details by clicking on the Aperture tab in the sidebar menu of Aperture Cloud.

 ```python
 from aperture_sdk.client import ApertureClient, FlowParams

 agent_address = os.getenv("APERTURE_AGENT_ADDRESS", default_agent_address)
 api_key = os.getenv("APERTURE_API_KEY", "")